OfficerChul/webDev101/Week_8/Week_8.md

 1. We need `node.js` for using Node Package Manager (NPM)</br> To check if `node.js` is installed on your computer, use `node -v` command to check.
 You can also check npm version by entering `npm -v`.
+2. Create a folder that you want to make an app
-2. Enter `npx create-react-app my-app` to the path that you want to make app on terminal.
+3. Go to the folder and enter `npx create-react-app [app name]` to the path that you want to make app on terminal.
 > npm stands for Node Package Execute which run NPM.
-3.
+4. Go to the app folder and enter `npm start`.